ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 - How many signatures does a user typically need to keep up to date (internal and external, language, tone, signatures for shared mailboxes)?
 - On how many clients does a user need to update the signatures?

-Formula: `CostPerMinute * NumberOfChanges * NumberOfMinutes * NumberOfSignatures * NumberOfClients = Cost in EUR per user and year to manually keep signatures up to date`
+Formula: `CostPerMinute * NumberOfChanges * NumberOfMinutes * NumberOfSignatures * NumberOfClients = Cost per user and year`

 Let's assume 2 changes per year, 3 minutes for making the change (including reading the instructions) per signature, 2 signatures, 1 client.
-This results in 5.64 EUR per user and year (`0.47 * 2 * 3 * 2 * 1`).
+This results in 5.64 € per user and year (`0.47 * 2 * 3 * 2 * 1`).

-Per user and year, the costs are now 5.64 EUR in manual effort compared to 2.10 EUR for a centrally managed solution with Set-OutlookSignatures.
+Per user and year, the costs are now 5.64 € in manual effort compared to 2.50 € for a centrally managed solution with Set-OutlookSignatures.

 This calculation does not even take into account
 - the manual effort for shared mailboxes,